tsbertalan/CarND-MPC-Project/README.md

 As an aside, the same might be said for the projected trajectories used in the MPC objective function.

-Adding this adjustment made it possible to re-tune the objective function weights/coefficients to achieve a top speed of about 88 mph rather than 56.
+Adding this adjustment made it possible to re-tune the objective function weights/coefficients to achieve a top speed of about 97 mph rather than 56
+(though the controller drops the speed as to low as 46 mph for the tight turns).

 An alternative method
 might be to add `(int) LATENCY/dt` dummy timesteps